LimePoint/opschain/docs/reference/actions.md

 Custom Dockerfiles must use the `limepoint/opschain-runner` image as a base (ie `FROM limepoint/opschain-runner`).

-### Image Performance - Base Images
+### Image performance - base images

-OpsChain runs a Docker build for every Step within a Change.
+OpsChain runs a Docker build for every step within a change.

 This is normally performant due to Docker's image build cache - however it is possible to prebuild a custom base image if desired.
-This may make the image build faster when run for each Step.
+This may make the image build faster when run for each step.

 A custom base image can be created as follows: